What are common warts?

 Given that common warts are generally non-serious, some people may choose to try and treat them at home before seeking professional medical advice.
 Common techniques for doing this include:

 - Salicylic acid products: Non-prescription salicylic acid products – such as plasters, gels and rubs – are available from most pharmacies.
-These work in the same way as the prescription version, though they may be less powerful.
+These salicylic acid products work in the same way as the prescription version, though may be less powerful.
 Repeated application will generally be necessary.

 - Liquid nitrogen: Non-prescription liquid nitrogen products are generally available from pharmacies for application at home, usually in the form of a liquid or gel.

-- Apple cider vinegar: Mix a cup of apple cider vinegar with water, apply to the affected area using a cotton ball and leave the warts to soak in the solution for at least 20 minutes.
+- Apple cider vinegar: Mix a cup of apple cider vinegar with water, apply to the wart using a cotton ball and leave the warts to soak in the solution for at least 20 minutes.
 Repeat this process until the warts have disappeared.

 It can take a significant amount of time before home remedies make a difference.
 If they prove ineffective, seeking professional medical advice is advised.